mauromazzei/blender-heightbasher-documentation/docs/installation.md

 ---

 ## Install from Blender
 Open Blender -> open settings panel
-Navigate to addons, click on "install" and select the zip file you've already downloaded
+navigate to "addons", click on "install" and select the zip file you've already downloaded

 **Important: Never override the addon !!**